universePr/Two-dimensional-Bin-Packing-Problem-with-Fixed-Orientation/README.md

 ## **Universe**
 ### **Crow Search Algorithm (CSA) for 2D Bin Packing Problem (Python)**

-**This repository implements a Python version of the Crow Search Algorithm (CSA) adapted for solving the Two-Dimensional Bin Packing Problem (2D-BPP)**
+**This repository implements a Python version of the Crow Search Algorithm (CSA) And Sky Line huristic to adapted for solving the Two-Dimensional Bin Packing Problem (2D-BPP)**

 **Abstract**